diwu1990/uSystolic-Sim/README.md

 2) the bandwidth for memory accesses
 3) the power and energy consumption, including both computing kernels and memory hierarchies

-*uSystolic-Sim* is aware of the computing scheme, including [unary computing](https://conferences.computer.org/isca/pdfs/ISCA2020-4QlDegUf3fKiwUXfV0KdCm/466100a377/466100a377.pdf), bit-serial binary computing and bit-parallel binary computing.
+*uSystolic-Sim* is aware of the computing scheme, including [unary computing](https://conferences.computer.org/isca/pdfs/ISCA2020-4QlDegUf3fKiwUXfV0KdCm/466100a377/466100a377.pdf), bit-serial and bit-parallel binary computing.

 ## Feature
 ### 1. Weight-stationary dataflow